Likely, nobody told you this...

 Manual therapy and guided movement can help improve blood flow to the pelvic region, which can reduce inflammation and cramping associated with menstruation.

-Diagnoses & conditions we treat with customized pelvic floor therapy
+Diagnoses & conditions we treat with Holistic pelvic floor therapy

 Pelvic Floor